KeeperOfEnigmas/RL-ViGen/README.md

 - [ ] Context aware augmentation with VLM ([A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning](https://arxiv.org/pdf/2210.04561v4): Section 3.5.1).

 ## Questions to answer
-- How various augmentation strategies impact the performance and generalization of agents in visual environments and why?
+- How various augmentation strategies impact the performance and generalization of agents in visual environments, and why?
-- Does strong augmentations actually lead to better performance and weak augmentations to worse performance?
+- Do strong augmentations actually lead to better performance and weak augmentations to worse performance?
-- What is the breaking point when the effect of strong augmentation leads to better performance starts to lose its effectivness?
+- What is the breaking point when the effect of strong augmentation leads to better performance starts to lose its effectiveness?
 - How do different augmentations during training affect the results of evaluation?
 - Is context-aware augmentation a plausible technique to improve performance and generalization?
 How does it improve?